julien6387/supvisors/docs/supervisorctl.rst

 ``start_args proc arg_list``

-    Start the process named proc on the local node and with the additional arguments arg_list passed to the command line.
+    Start the process named proc in the local |Supvisors| instance and with the additional arguments arg_list passed to the command line.

 ``start_process_args strategy proc arg_list``